-As a period gangster picture, the film works.
 The cult leaders deliver menacing performances, and Stevens disappears into his role as an outsider confronting the mob.
-Evans’s kinetic-but-realistic style serves these elements well, delivering taut action dripping with manic testosterone.
-I also loved how authentic the film’s world felt, from the sets to the costumes to the sweaty, grimy performers themselves.
+Writer/director/editor Gareth Evans’s kinetic-but-realistic style serves these elements well, delivering taut action dripping with manic testosterone.
+The film’s world feels authentic, from the sets to the costumes to the sweaty, grimy performers themselves.

 But Evans fumbles the story’s supernatural elements.
 Early on, we’re shown a menacing-looking barn with a strange figure silhouetted in its doorway.
 An excellent visual, full of ominous mystery and dread.
-But Evans reveals the barn’s secret at the halfway point, and the film never recovers.
+But Evans reveals the barn’s secret too early, and the film never recovers.

-Compounding this misstep, Evans applies the same kinetic-but-realistic visual style to the film’s supernatural elements.
-Rather than ground them in a gritty reality (as it does for the sets and performers), it only betrays the latex and makeup artifice.
+Compounding this misstep, Evans applies the same kinetic-but-realistic visual style to the film’s supernatural elements, betraying the latex and makeup artifice.

 This may sound as though I didn’t enjoy Apostle.
 I did.
 But given the potential, I can’t help feeling a bit disappointed.